-From 01 December 2017, we will be giving members of our global network the option to receive payment in Bitcoin.
+From 01 December 2017, we will be giving members of the VICTVS Global Network the option to receive payment in Bitcoin.

 What is Bitcoin?

 Very briefly, Bitcoin is one of several cryptocurrencies that exist only online.
 Bitcoin does not have a physical form like cash, however it can be exchanged and traded for goods in much the same way.
 Everything from sushi to helicopters can now be traded for Bitcoin and increasing numbers of businesses are opting to provide a cryptocurrency payment option.
 To access Bitcoin and other cryptocurrencies, users need to open a digital wallet into which they can send and receive their payments.

 Bitcoin is built on Blockchain technology which acts as a de-centralised digital ledger for all transactions involving the cryptocurrency.
 The Blockchain programme is widely regarded as the next evolution in internet technology and when used as the ledger for Bitcoin, it provides greater security against fraud and hacking.
 For a full explanation of what cryptocurrencies are and how they work, please click to read these excellent articles by Cryptocurrency Facts and Jesus Cedeno of Crypto Coin Society.

 Why are we paying in Bitcoin?

 At VICTVS we are committed to playing our part in changing how the world works together.
 Adopting innovative ideas, processes and technologies is a fundamental part of our approach to global business.
 We believe that innovations such as Bitcoin and Blockchain have the potential to reduce inequality around the world and to empower the people that we work with.